 Isabella’s largest impact on history was sponsoring the mission of Christopher Columbus to reach the Indies by sailing west.
 In this way America was discovered.
 A film about this event was made 500 years later, titled “1492: Conquest of Paradise”.
-Apart from the word Paradise, the number 1492 is the combination of the initials and the birthdate of the lady who appeared to be God.
+Apart from the word Paradise, the number 1492 is the combination of the initials and the birthdate of the lady who may be God.
 This could be another clue.

 Katharina von Bora

 Katharina von Bora (1499-1552) was married to Martin Luther.
 Luther initiated the Protestant Reformation.
 He disputed the claim that you could purchase freedom from God’s punishment, which was an important source of income for the Roman Catholic Church at the time.
 He challenged the authority of the Roman Catholic Church by claiming that the Bible is the only source of divinely revealed knowledge.